-Likelihood of success
+(xii).
+Likelihood of success:

 The feasibility of the actions is supported by good government ownership from the Philippines and a base of support from various other Range States.
-Individual nation states have found success with localized conservation efforts, especially with the introduction of tourism based activities.
+Individual States have found success with localized conservation efforts, especially with the introduction of tourism-based activities.

 Management measures have already proven effective in protecting whale sharks from fishing pressure and secured protected habitats.
-For instance, Donsol in Sorsogon, Philippines has been declared a shark sanctuary and has a flourishing whale shark interaction tourism industry based upon the whale sharks.
+For instance, Donsol in Sorsogon, Philippines has been declared a shark sanctuary and has a flourishing Whale Shark interaction tourism industry based upon the Whale Sharks.
 Tourism has proven it can be a positive driver towards environmental protection while also bringing economic benefits to local communities.
 This model is highly replicable in other Range States.

 Risk factors include poor leadership, lack of technical support from scientists, or unsuccessful fundraising.
-Within the ecological study of whale sharks there are currently uncertainties including the distribution of mature whale sharks and reproductive biology.
+Within the ecological study of Whale Sharks there are currently uncertainties including the distribution of mature Whale Sharks and reproductive biology.
 However, applying the precautionary principle, this makes the case for effective conservation efforts all the more pertinent; while the resolve to study these uncertainties (e.g. by increasing onboard observers) could inform future conservation efforts.

 Many NGOs are already cooperating to provide increased conservation and research opportunities, such as the partnership between Georgia Aquarium and Conservation International.
-Additionally, organizations and individuals from across the globe input their photos into the Wildbook for Whale Sharks online.
+Additionally, organizations and individuals from across the globe input their photos into Wildbook for Whale Sharks online.
 The International Whale Shark Conference also meets to discuss matters of whale shark conservation and research every three years.

-Magnitude of likely impact
+(xiii).
+Magnitude of likely impact:

-It is anticipated that these Concerted Actions can improve the management of whale shark practices, with a greater degree of protection for whale sharks across their geographic range by ensuring all CMS Parties are engaged in this protection.
-Simultaneously, it can press for a greater consideration of whale shark conservation in the high seas by working together with RMFOs.
+It is anticipated that these Concerted Actions can improve the management of Whale Shark conservation, with a greater degree of protection for whale sharks across their geographic range by ensuring all CMS Parties are engaged in this protection.
+Simultaneously, it can press for a greater consideration of Whale Shark conservation in the high seas by working together with Regional Fisheries Management Organizations (RMFOs).

-Tourism is a fast-growing industry and whale sharks are becoming increasingly recognizable.
+Tourism is a fast-growing industry and Whale Sharks are becoming increasingly recognizable.
 It is expected that the demand for whale shark tourism will rise around the globe, both acting as a threat and an opportunity.
-If utilized positively it can assist in the management of the species and raise awareness.
-If CMS can provide effective guidelines then it can ensure this practice is sustainable and equitable for all, with a model replicable to other applicable species.
+If utilized properly it can assist in the management of the species and raise awareness.
+If CMS can provide effective guidelines then it can ensure this practice is sustainable and equitable for all, with a model replicable to other similar species.